thisdot/starter.dev-github-showcases/solidjs-tailwind/README.md

 - `pnpm run build` - Builds a production version of the app to deploy
 - `pnpm run serve` - Serves a production build on localhost port 4173
 - `pnpm run lint` - Uses eslint to find potential issues in the codebase
-- `pnpm run lint-fix` - Tries to auto fix potential issues
+- `pnpm run lint-fix` - Tries to auto-fix potential issues
 - `pnpm run format` - Fixes formatting issues in the codebase

 ## Demo Implementation